 Delhi is a major junction in the Indian railway network and is the headquarters of the Northern Railway.
 The main railway stations are New Delhi, Old Delhi, Hazrat Nizamuddin, Anand Vihar, Delhi Sarai Rohilla and Delhi Cantt.
 For booking railway reservation visit https://www.irctc.co.in

 The Delhi Metro, a mass rapid transit system built and operated by Delhi Metro Rail Corporation (DMRC) is lifeline of Delhi- NCR.

 The Delhi Metro is a rapid transit system serving Delhi, Faridabad, Gurugram, Noida, Greater Noida and Ghaziabad in the National Capital Region of India.
-Delhi Metro is the world’s eighth-largest metro system in terms of length.
-The network consists of eight color-coded regular lines, running 343 Km serving 250 stations.
+Delhi Metro is the world’s sixth-largest metro system in terms of length.
+The network consists of eleven color-coded regular lines and a Airport Express line, running 389 Km serving 285 stations.
 Delhi Metro operates over 2,700 trips daily, starting at around 05:00 and ending at 23:30 hrs.
 For journey planning and routes visit the Delhi Metro site http://www.delhimetrorail.com or download its mobile App from http://www.delhimetrorail.com/mobile-app.aspx